stevejgordon/AspNetCoreDockerWorkshop/activities/2-CreateEmptyWebProject.md

 # Creating an Empty Web Project

+For this activity, please ensure you have completed [Activity 1](1-InstallTooling.md) to install the required tooling.

 1. Open a command prompt from the AspNetCoreDockerWorkshop directory.
 2. Create a 'src' folder.
 This is a common convention.